evidentlyai/evidently/docs/book/dashboards/README.md

 You can generate dashboards in certain notebook environments (see full list below) or using the command-line interface.
 The dashboards can be displayed directly in the notebook, or exported as a separate HTML file.

-To specify which analysis you want to perform, you should select a Tab** (for example, a Data Drift tab).
-You can combine several tabs in a single Dashboard (for example, Data Drift and Prediction Drift).
-Each tab will contain a combination of metrics, interactive plots, and tables for a chosen [Report](../reports/) type.
+To specify which analysis you want to perform, you should select a `Tab` (for example, a `DataDriftTab`).
+You can combine several tabs in a single Dashboard (for example, for Data Drift and Prediction Drift).
+Each tab contains a combination of metrics, interactive plots, and tables for a chosen [Report](../reports/) type.

 For a step-by-step introduction, we recommend you to go first through the [Getting Started tutorial](../get-started/tutorial.md).